xiong-ying/KG-Rec-Sys-Tourism-SG/03-Recommender-Engine-Experiments/README.md

 Follow these steps:

-1. Ensure that Python and the required dependencies are installed.
+1. Ensure the required dependencies are installed.
 2. Save the credentials required to connect to the Neo4j database in a file named `neo4j.ini` and place in the root directory of this module.
 Sample `neo4j.ini` File:
 ```